Metal–organic framework: Desalination/ion separation

-MOF membranes can mimic substantial ion selectivity.
+MOF membranes can achieve substantial ion selectivity due to their small repeating structures.
 This offers the potential for use in desalination and water treatment.
-As of 2018 reverse osmosis supplied more than half of global desalination capacity, and the last stage of most water treatment processes.
+As of 2020, reverse osmosis supplied more than two-thirds of global desalination capacity, and the last stage of most water treatment processes.
 Osmosis does not use dehydration of ions, or selective ion transport in biological channels and it is not energy efficient.
-The mining industry, uses membrane-based processes to reduce water pollution, and to recover metals.
+The mining industry uses membrane-based processes to reduce water pollution, and to recover metals.
 MOFs could be used to extract metals such as lithium from seawater and waste streams.

 MOF membranes such as ZIF-8 and UiO-66 membranes with uniform subnanometer pores consisting of angstrom-scale windows and nanometer-scale cavities displayed ultrafast selective transport of alkali metal ions.
 The windows acted as ion selectivity filters for alkali metal ions, while the cavities functioned as pores for transport.
 The ZIF-8 and UiO-66 membranes showed a LiCl/RbCl selectivity of ~4.6 and ~1.8, respectively, much higher than the 0.6 to 0.8 selectivity in traditional membranes.
 A 2020 study suggested that a new MOF called PSP-MIL-53 could be used along with sunlight to purify water in just half an hour.

-Gas Separation
+Gas separation

-MOFs are also predicted to be very effective media to separate gases with low energy cost using computational high throughput screening from their adsorption or gas breakthrough/diffusions properties.
-One of the example is NbOFFIVE-1-Ni, also referred to as KAUST-7 which can separate propane and propylene via diffusion at nearly 100% selectivity.
-The specific molecule selectivity properties provided by Cu-BDC surface mounted metal organic framework (SURMOF-2) growth on alumina layer on top of back gated Graphene Field Effect Transistor (GFET) can provide a sensor that only sensitive to ethanol but not to methanol or isopropanol.
+MOFs are also predicted to be very effective media to separate gases with low energy cost using computational high throughput screening from their adsorption or gas breakthrough/diffusion properties.
+One example is NbOFFIVE-1-Ni, also referred to as KAUST-7 which can separate propane and propylene via diffusion at nearly 100% selectivity.
+The specific molecule selectivity properties provided by Cu-BDC surface mounted metal organic framework (SURMOF-2) growth on alumina layer on top of back gated Graphene Field Effect Transistor (GFET) can provide a sensor that is only sensitive to ethanol but not to methanol or isopropanol.